sachinnegi/Social-media-dashboard-with-theme-switcher/README.md

 Tech stack used : HTML, CSS, JavaScript

-This is a reponsive website made with the help of CSS Flexbox
+This is a responsive website made with the help of CSS Flexbox

 JavaScript is used for Hadling the Light Mode.
 For changing background, text color, etc.